 Hurt people hurt people.
-Say Holden Caulfield was an alcoholic and Lolita was a photographer's assistant and somehow they met in Bright Lights Big City.
-He's blinded by love.
-She by ambition.
-DIARY OF AN OXYGEN THIEF is honest hilarious and heartrending but above all a very real account of what we do to each other and what we allow to have done to us.
+Say there was a novel in which Holden Caulfield was an alcoholic and Lolita was a photographer's assistant and somehow, they met in Bright Lights, Big City.
+He's blinded by love, she by ambition.
+Diary of an Oxygen Thief is an honest, hilarious and heartrending novel, but above all, a very realistic account of whatwe do to each other and what we allow to have done to us.

-The story continues as the writer retools his advertising skills to seduce women online.
-It’s a relentless pursuit often requiring even more creativity than his award-winning ad campaigns, but mercifully there are plenty of breaks.
-For commercials.
-Dazzling daunting and darkly hilarious CHAMELEON ON A KALEIDOSCOPE is a spectacular indictment of modern media and our increasing reliance on it.
+his advertising skills to seduce women online.
+It’s a pursuit that quickly becomes a dangerous fixation requiring even more creativity and deception than his award-winning ad campaigns.
+Dazzling, daunting, and darkly hilarious Chameleon in a Candy Store is a spectacular indictment of modern love twisted beyond recognition.

 You’ve never seen romance do this before.
 So brutally honest and breathtakingly perverse you’ll want to throw this book at the wall, but you’ll also want to know if it